tongrhj/lickilicky/README.md

 lickilicy
 ===

-Easy to reference list of merchants offering 1-for-1 deals
+Easy to reference list of merchants offering 1-for-1 F&B deals in Singapore

 Will allow for tracking over time in case merchants are added/removed without informing subscribers (rude!)